RTEMS/rtems-docs/c-user/timer_manager.rst

 The Timer Server task is responsible for executing the timer service routines associated with all task-based timers.
 This task executes at a priority specified by :ref:`rtems_timer_initiate_server() <rtems_timer_initiate_server>` and it may have a priority of zero (the highest priority).
-In uni-processor configurations, it is created non-preemptible.
+In uniprocessor configurations, it is created non-preemptible.

 By providing a mechanism where timer service routines execute in task rather